google/myelin-acorn-electron-hardware/README.md

 - [serial_sd_adapter](serial_sd_adapter/): VHDL that runs on an elk_pi_tube_direct board and provides a fast serial port and SD card interface.
 Also, a board that attaches to a BBC using the 1MHz Bus and provides the same interfaces.
-(Untested.)
+(Built, tested serial port.
+SD card interface untested.)

 - [econet_from_scratch](econet_from_scratch/): USB Econet interface.
   (Untested.)

 - [econet_hub](econet_hub/): Clock and bias circuit, with five Econet sockets, to connect a simple network together.
+(Untested.)

 BBC Master 128 projects
 -----------------------